fedora-copr/logdetective/README.md

 Contributions are welcome!
 Please submit a pull request if you have any improvements or new features to add.
 Make sure your changes pass all existing tests before submitting.

-To develop the script, clone this repository and install dependencies using pip:
+To develop logbuddy, you should fork this repository, clone your fork, and install dependencies using pip:

     git clone https://github.com/yourusername/logbuddy.git
     cd logbuddy